splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 Default value is `WARN`

 ### Configure profile
-Profiles used in inventory can be created in `values.yaml`, which can be modified in scheduler config in `values.yaml`, ex.:
+Profiles used in inventory can be created in `values.yaml`, which can be modified in scheduler config in `values.yaml`.

+Example:
 ```yaml
 scheduler:
     profiles: |